axlan/gdx_tactics/DEV_JOURNAL.md

+# 12/17 Finished all initial tasks

+UI is still pretty ugly and there's a lot of things to improve, but basics all work on PC and Android.

-# 12/ 14 Still fighting with skinning tools
+# 12/14 Still fighting with skinning tools

 I hit a lot of obstacles as mentioned and they've really slowed down my effort.
 I managed to get a skin composer project to work after checking the "Declare after UI classes" option.